CHEAP FLIGHTS TO GREECE

 from the travel agency.
 If you get off the ferry

-in Corfu you can fly to Athens or take the bus by
+in Igoumounitsa you can take the bus to Athens.

-There was a ferry from Haifa, Israel but the ferry
+There was a ferry from Haifa, Israel but that ferry

 discontinued.
-There is no ferry from Istanbul.
+There is no ferry from Istanbul to anywhere in Greece so don't bother looking.
 If

-you want to come from Turkey you can fly, take a
+you want to come from Turkey you can fly to Athens and maybe one or two of the islands, take a

 train or bus to Athens or go from Avalik to

-the island of Lesvos, Cesme to Chios, Kusadasi to
+the island of Lesvos, Cesme to Chios, Kusadasi (Ephesus) to

 Samos, Bodrun to Kos or Marmares to Rhodes.
 From